A Parable on Organization Change: Reducing Cycle Time with Large-Scale Technology

 (For individual use only, not to be reproduced or used in any way without permission)

 A review of our new direction will be held at 2:00 PM, in the executive conference room.
 Reflecting on the memo you wonder what it will be this year.
-In previous years the "new direction" has been total quality, then re engineering, then the team concept.
+In previous years the “new direction” has been total quality, then re-engineering, then the team concept.
 Each has been announced with a flurry and then atrophied with the passage of time.
 The rumor is that this year the theme will be empowerment.
-As the internal Organization Change Consultant the Division President has asked you to sit in on this meeting to "see if there is a better way to bridge the gap between the new vision and it's efficient implementation".
+As the internal Organization Change Consultant the Division President has asked you to sit in on this meeting to “see if there is a better way to bridge the gap between the new vision and its efficient implementation”.

-The meeting with the top ten people in the division is like d??vu.
+The meeting with the top ten people in the division is like Deja vu.
 All the heads are nodding approval at the appropriate pronouncements.
-The ensuing discussion is finger pointing and displacement of the inability to implement past changes to other departments, the union, changing market forces, or a mystical "them".
+The ensuing discussion is finger pointing and displacement of the inability to implement past changes to other departments, the union, changing market forces, or a mystical “them”.
 After the meeting you approach the President.
 Well Preston, what do you think?
 One of your finest speeches you reply.
 This has to go beyond just a speech, I am counting on you to develop a strategy to get empowerment implement, be ready to review your approach with me by next week at this time.

 What can we do differently this time.
 In the past you scheduled training sessions and unit meetings starting at top and systematically moving down the organization.
 This didn’t work, by the time you were finished there still remained a major disconnect between departments, the top of the house and the various levels of employees.
 It was like communicating between Styrofoam cups connected by pieces of string.
 On one end was top management at the other ends were the various departments and units of the organization.
 No ladders were built or actions defined that would engage the energy of the entire organization in the change effort, a major disconnect.
 This time it had to be different.
 What to do wasn’t entirely clear.
 Putting on your consultant hat you decided to call Lucy Sheldon Truback (LST), a colleague who had touted their organizations “new” approach to implementing organization change.
 The meeting took place the next day.